Skip to main content

 Space specs: Automated home technology

 A “Smart Home” is one where technology seamlessly blends into your home, enhancing your lifestyle and offering comfort, security, efficiency and convenience at all times, regardless of whether anyone is home.
-Appliances, lighting, climate controls, computers, entertainment audio and video systems installed by a professional A/V Company, security and camera surveillance systems are all capable of communicating with one another and can be controlled remotely from any room (or any location in the world, for that matter) by phone or Internet.
+Appliances, lighting, climate controls, computers, entertainment audio and video systems, security and camera surveillance systems are all capable of communicating with one another and can be controlled remotely from any room (or any location in the world, for that matter) by phone or Internet.
 If it weren’t so cool, you’d wonder if it isn’t just a tad Orwellian.
 Frederick Wilt is a retired computer programmer who has an amazingly-automated home at Smith Mountain Lake.
 Because he has the expertise, he prefers to do his own installation and programming.
 “Frederick knows exactly what he wants and we get it for him,” said Jeremy Shelton of Integrated Technology Group.
 Jeremy adds, “He is so skilled, in fact, that he discovered glitches in several different components and alerted manufacturers of the defects.”
 With the swipe of a finger on a touch screen, Frederick can be miles away from home and adjust the thermostat and check the security of his home.
 For fun, Frederick is programming an elaborate model train set to run several trains at once without worry of a collision and he also enjoys building and flying radio-controlled model airplanes.

 Leave a Reply